XJTU-XGU/OTCS/README.md

 ![](https://github.com/XJTU-XGU/OTCS/blob/main/figures/qualitative_results_celeba.png)

 ### Semi-paired image-to-image translation on animal data
 For animal images, first download the [animal images](https://drive.google.com/file/d/1-1WhUJV8NkJLZEmQi1TpA5DUq4Zn61pJ/view?usp=sharing), and modify the data_dir in animal.yml to the dataset.
 Note that the animal images are originally from [AFHQ](https://github.com/clovaai/stargan-v2).
-Please also cite their paper if you use the animal images.
+Please also cite their paper if you use animal images.
 Download the pretrained model of [ILVR on Dog Images](https://onedrive.live.com/?authkey=%21AOIJGI8FUQXvFf8&id=72419B431C262344%21103807&cid=72419B431C262344) and put it in the path "./pretrained_model".
 Then train the potential networks by

 ```
 python train_OT.py --ot_type semi-supervised --epsilon 1e-5 --lr 1e-6 --dataset animal --batch_size 256